docker-archive/birthdaysite/content/contributing/graphics.md

 1. Create the graphic or other artwork.

-	You can create an illustrations in any application.
-The source file for that image could be a PSD, a AI, or SVG file.
+	You can create an illustration in any application.
+The source file for the artwork could be a PSD, an AI, or a SVG file.
 Of course, you also might just submit a CSS file if it fits the task you took on.

 2. <a href="License the output" target="_blank">License the output</a> to Docker.